 If you are staying in the Standard Dorms remember that these rooms are NOT air-conditioned!
 You may want to bring a small fan.
-Please note that the fan will go in the luggage truck, and should be packed by you to avoid smooshing.
+Please note that if you are taking our transportation to the ride the fan will go in the luggage truck, and should be packed by you to avoid smooshing.

 Cooking Tools (Deluxe Dorms Only)

 Each Deluxe Dorm room has its own full-size stove/oven, microwave, sink, and full-size refrigerator/freezer.
 BUT... the rooms have no utensils, pots, pans, potholders...
 If you want to cook more than microwave popcorn, bring stuff with you!
 (I know that I will be stocking up on microwave popcorn, salsa, chips, and uh... beverages...)

 Corkscrew and bottle opener, if you like things unscrewed or opened.
 We will probably have a few plastic cups available, but if you only quaff from vintage stemware, better bring it along.

 Do you have roommates that snore?
 Bring ear plugs.
 Not sure if you have roommates who snore?
 Bring ear plugs.
 (Of course instead of going DEFENSIVE with ear plugs you can try going OFFENSIVE and bring a clothespin for their nose.
 Use at your own risk.)

 Soap & Shampoo (in a leakproof Zip-Lock bag)

 As noted, in the dorm rooms bed linens and towels are provided; soap and shampoo are not.

 We’ll have somewhere safe to keep your bike at night (like your room!), but if you go shopping or dining in town, you’ll need a bike lock.